emmanueljs1/nbe/NbE.lagda.md

                            ≤-id → Γ′≢Γ refl
                            (≤-ext pf) → ¬pf pf
 ```
---->

-Terms in our language are defined with an intrinsically
+As for terms, System T has the variables, abstractions, and
+application just like the lambda calculus.
+It has the constants
+`zero` and `suc` (as a curried constant) for constructing naturals,
+as well as `rec`, a curried constant for primitive recursion.
+The
+following program increments the number 1 twice:

+    (λx. suc (suc x)) (suc zero)

+Terms in System T will be defined in our Agda formalization using
+an *intrinsically* typed representation.
+We have defined our types
+first, and terms are only every considered in terms of types.

+Using this representation, we only have to consider well-typed
-typed represenation, such that a term t of type Γ ⊢ T is
+terms.
+An Agda term `t` of type `Γ ⊢ T` is the well-typed System T
-the term `Γ ⊢ t : T` itself.
-The language has the constants `zero`,
+term `Γ ⊢ t : T` itself.
-`suc` (as a curried constant),`rec` (a curried constant
-as well), variables, abstractions, and application.

-For clarity we will not use an intrinsically typed de Brujin
+For clarity, when talking about terms we will not use their intrinsically
+typed representation using de Brujin indices, though we will only consider
-representation when talking about terms (e.g. the variable ` `Z
+well-typed terms going forward. (e.g. the variable ` `Z will be referred to
-will be talked about as `Γ , x:T ⊢ x : T`)
+as `Γ , x:T ⊢ x : T`)

 ```agda
 data _⊢_ (Γ : Ctx) : Type → Set where
   zero : Γ ⊢ nat